DreamLineLove/DreamLineLove/README.md

 	- working with ***pointers***
 	- working with ***strings***
 	- using *defer*
-- I am actively working towards figuring the language out and start building my own projects written in Go
+- I am actively working towards figuring the language out and start building my own projects written in Go.
 ## Javascript
-- For the most of my time before Golang, I was in the frontend space for nearly 2 years.
+- For the most of my time before Golang, I was in the full-stack space for nearly 2 years.
 - Though I'm not actively working in that space anymore, I will nevertheless state the tools I've used and the kind of projects I've built using them.
 <p>
   <img src="https://img.shields.io/badge/React-61DAFB.svg?style=for-the-badge&logo=React&logoColor=black" alt="ReactJS">